aayes89/jXbox360Kerberos/README.md

 # jXbox360Kerberos
-First attempt to a Xbox 360 Kerberos server auth
+First Kerberos server attempt for Xbox 360 authentication.

+It allows you to establish authentication in a specific way or any user and password profile you want, there is still a lot to do, but it is a good start.

 Change the name of the package and play.
 # TODO